gregorosaurus/Spectacles/README.md

 The easiest way to install and use Spectacles is to deploy it within your Azure environment by using the supplied ARM template.

+After deployment you can set any additional settings or configurations within the web application that you'd like.

+> **Important** - It is recommended to use authentication for this service and prevent unauthorized access to the application.
+Without any authentication, anyone can submit and use the Computer Vision service you've deployed, potentially causing increased Azure costs.

 ## Configuration
 There are 4 configuration options, detailed below.